sonalisikarwar/my-app/README.md

         }
         return mResources == null ? super.getResources() : mResources;
     }

-    /**
-     * KeyEvents with non-default modifiers are not dispatched to menu's performShortcut in API 25
-     * or lower.
-Here, we check if the keypress corresponds to a menuitem's shortcut combination
-     * and perform the corresponding action.
-     */
     private boolean performMenuItemShortcut(int keycode, KeyEvent event) {
         if (!(Build.VERSION.SDK_INT >= 26) && !event.isCtrlPressed()
                 && !KeyEvent.metaStateHasNoModifiers(event.getMetaState())